jeremyfell/keylinks/README.md

 Using Extension
 ------
-The extension is not yet released on the Chrome web store, but can still be used while in development Download the zip of this project, and extract the main folder Go to chrome://extensions, and enable developer mode Click "Load unpacked extension" and select the folder The extension is now ready to use
+The extension is not yet released on the Chrome web store, but can still be used while in development.
+Download the zip of this project, and extract the main folder.
+Go to chrome://extensions, and enable developer mode.
+Click "Load unpacked extension" and select the folder.
+The extension is now ready to use.